NolanCarbin/TEmo/README.md

-# TEmo - Tech Elevator Capstone II
+# TEnmo - Tech Elevator Capstone II

 TEmo is a virtual payment transfer service used to send and request money from different registered users.
 It's a web based API application with client-side CLI functionality that uses Spring Boot, MVC pattern, JDBC, and PostgreSQL.